 • Tincture: 2 – 4.5 mL (1:2)

 None expected for internal use if fenugreek is taken within the recommended dose range.
 Mild gastrointestinal upset has been recorded in a small percentage of patients during a clinical trial using high doses of fenugreek seed (25 g/day).

 Excessive consumption of fenugreek can lead to a curry-like body odour and may be responsible for the incorrect diagnosis of maple syrup urine disease.

 Frequent consumption of (dietary) fenugreek has been associated with anaemia in Ethiopian children resulting from the inhibition of iron absorption.

 Interactions with other drugs

-Large or frequent dose of fenugreek may inhibit iron absorption.
+A large or frequent dose of fenugreek may inhibit iron absorption

 Balch, P. A., & Bell, S. J. (2012).
 Prescription for herbal healing (2nd ed.).
 New York, N.Y.: Avery.

 - Bone, K. (2003).
 A clinical guide to blending liquid herbs: herbal formulations for the individual patient.
 St. Louis, MI: Churchill Livingstone.

 - Herbalpedia (2013)